Property Investing Basics - The Costs of Investing in Property

 Have you been looking at the profitable property market and thinking you would like a slice of the rather fruitful pie?

-According to CoreLogic, the median sales price of a home across the country rose to $474,500 as at June 2016, an increase of 4 per cent over the year.
-This means had you bought a property for $600,000 a year ago, you would have benefited from a price increase of around $23,750.
+According to the Australian Bureau of Statistics (ABS), the combined values of dwellings in our capital cities surged almost 10 per cent in the 12 months to June 2015 alone.
+That means had you bought a rental property for $600,000 even just a year ago, you would have benefited from a price increase of around $60,000.

 Given that the ABS states the average annual full-time adult income is near $80,000, that is a fairly substantial secondary income!